-I’m GI dietitian, Marlee Coldwell, with Ignite Nutrition and today I am going to review a condition called non-celiac wheat sensitivity (also known as ‘non-celiac gluten sensitivity’ though you’ll soon find out why the name was changed) in which people have unusual reactions to wheat, but do not test positive for celiac disease.
+I’m GI dietitian, Marlee Coldwell, with Ignite Nutrition.
+Today I am going to review a condition called non-celiac wheat sensitivity.
+(Also known as ‘non-celiac gluten sensitivity’ though you’ll soon find out why the name was changed).
+In this condition people have unusual reactions to wheat, but do not test positive for celiac disease.
 I GET that people have had notable symptom improvements from avoiding wheat!
 Why is that?
 Well – we think we have the answer for you.
-Today, I want to dig into what the evidence says – and most importantly – what we can actually do about it to feel better, hopefully while liberalizing your diet!
+Today, I want to dig into what the evidence says.
+And most importantly – what we can actually do about it to feel better, hopefully while liberalizing your diet!

 What is Non-Celiac Wheat Sensitivity?

 To be honest, we don’t know a lot about non-celiac wheat sensitivity (NCWS) yet.
-With a mix of negative and positive research results, and the majority of the information being anecdotal, or in animal models, we still don’t have a way to test or diagnose NCWS – or if that is in fact what is actually going on.
-We’ve recently changed the name from non-celiac gluten sensitivity, to non-celiac wheat sensitivity because it appears that it may NOT be gluten in wheat causing this reaction but rather other components in wheat.
+With a mix of negative and positive research results, and the majority of the information being anecdotal, or in animal models, we still don’t have a way to test or diagnose NCWS.
+W also don’t know if that is in fact what is actually going on.
+We’ve recently changed the name from non-celiac gluten sensitivity, to non-celiac wheat sensitivity.
+Because it appears that it may NOT be gluten in wheat causing this reaction but rather other components in wheat.
 Researchers are working hard to gather more answers, but for now we know a few key things: